ahilke/js-crap-score/test-data/README.md

 # Test Data

-This folder contains code and tests to generate an `istanbul` test coverage report.
-This report, located under `test-data/coverage/coverage-final.json`, is used as input for tests of the actual source code in `src`.
+This folder contains code and tests for several test projects to generate an `istanbul` test coverage report.
+These reports, located under `test-data/<PROJECT>/coverage/coverage-final.json`, are used as input for tests of the actual source code in `src`.

 ## Running the Test Suite

-To run the tests and generate the coverage report, run the following script in the root directory:
+To run the tests and generate the coverage reports, run the following script in the root directory:

 ```sh
 npm run test:generate-data
 ```

-This will also generate an HTML report under `test-data/coverage/index.html` which can be used to check stats reported by `istanbul`, like number of (covered statements).
+This will also generate an HTML report under `test-data/<PROJECT>/coverage/index.html` which can be used to check stats reported by `istanbul`, like number of (covered) statements.